 Apply brand personality in different areas

-Next, think about how you might translate these personality qualities into practical and tangible marketing strategies.
+Next, think about how you might translate these personality qualities into practical and tangible digital marketing strategies.
 For instance, what would your brand colors be?
 What would you like your logo to look like?
 How will you bring out your brand voice through media, content and other promotional material?

 Try to think of your ‘brand personality’ as an entity that will engage with individuals within your target demographic.
 How would they approach a member of your demographic?
 How will they communicate?
 How would they win their loyalty and trust?
 There are no easy answers to these questions, but having answers is critical if you’re going to build the right foundation to base your brand core upon.